Prag8855/aab/content/guides/moving-out.md

 Your **mobile phone** contract moves with you.
 You can keep the same phone number for free.[^14]

 Your **electricity and gas** contracts move with you.
 They must offer the same service at the same price at your new address.[^15] They can't extend your contract.[^15] If they can't provide the same service, you can cancel your contract.
-If you can't use their service at your new address (different heating system, no gas connection), you can cancel your contract.[^16] If you move with someone who already has an electricity/gas contract, you can cancel your contract.[^17]
+If you can't use their service at your new address (different heating system, no gas connection), you can cancel your contract.[^16] If you move with someone who already has an electricity/gas contract, you can cancel your contract.[^17] Do this before you move into your new apartment.

 ### If you leave Germany